kaj/ructe/README.md

-# Rust Compile Templates -- ructe
+# Rust Compiled Templates — ructe

 This is my attempt at writing a HTML template system for Rust.
-Some inspiration comes from the scala template system used in play 2.
+Some inspiration comes from the scala template system used in play 2, as well as plain old jsp.

-Design criteria:
+## Design criteria:

 * As many errors as possible should be caught in compile-time.
 * A compiled binary should include all the template code it needs,